-Are you interested in a major that you can really get your hands on?
-Do you enjoy sculpting or constructing items out of various materials?
+Interested in a major that you can really get your hands on?
+Enjoy sculpting or constructing items out of various materials?
 If so, you should pursue a Bachelor of Fine Arts degree in Studio Art with a concentration in Sculpture at the University of North Texas.

-Sculptors are often self-employed artists, showing and selling their works in museums and galleries and doing commissions for public and private entities.
-Studying sculpture at UNT prepares you for such a career as well as grooms you to pursue an advanced degree, which is needed if you want to teach in higher education.
+Sculptors are often self-employed artists, showing and selling their works in museums and galleries.
+They also complete commissioned works for public and private entities.
+Studying sculpture at UNT prepares you for such a career and grooms you to pursue an advanced degree, which is needed if you want to teach in higher education.

 Among our alumni is Jesús Moroles, a renowned granite sculptor and National Medal of Arts recipient.

-As a Sculpture major, you’ll be challenged conceptually and technically.
-Much of your time will be spent creating original works, but the curriculum also exposes you to all aspects of 3D art and the different media in which to work, including computer-based design for digital fabrication.
+As a Sculpture major, you’ll be challenged conceptually and technically, and much of your time will be spent creating original works.
+However, the curriculum also exposes you to all aspects of 3-D art and the different media in which to work, including computer-based design for digital fabrication.

-Our facilities include large, well-equipped studios, a foundry, and indoor and outdoor studio space for stone sculpting, woodcarving, welding and casting.
+Our facilities include large, well-equipped studios, a foundry and indoor and outdoor studio space for stone sculpting, woodcarving, welding and casting.
 The Art Building includes classrooms, a computer lab, faculty offices, a workshop, the UNT Art Gallery and a visual resources library.
-Scoular Hall and Oak Street Hall house additional classrooms and laboratories, as well as the Texas Fashion Collection and the Cora Stafford Gallery are housed in other buildings on campus.
+Additional classrooms and laboratories, the Texas Fashion Collection and the Cora Stafford Gallery are housed in other buildings on campus.

 There are opportunities to exhibit your work on campus and at local galleries.
 The university’s proximity to Dallas and Fort Worth also offers you a wealth of experiences and resources.
 To provide other insights and knowledge, we bring numerous renowned artists, designers and scholars to campus.

-Sculpture faculty members are nationally and internationally acclaimed artists and scholars who are impacting communities worldwide.
-They will guide and encourage you to explore new directions in art, so you can become a well-rounded art professional.
+Sculpture faculty members are nationally and internationally acclaimed artists and scholars.
+They’ll guide and encourage you to explore new directions in art, so you can become a well-rounded artist.

 The College of Visual Arts and Design is one of the nation’s most comprehensive visual arts schools and one of the best in the Southwest.
 It is accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This means the college meets or exceeds high standards of academic excellence.

-In addition to sculpture courses, you will complete courses in:
+In addition to sculpture courses, you’ll complete courses in:

-At the end of your sophomore year, sculpture faculty members will review a portfolio of your work to determine if you can continue in the program.
-Before graduation, usually during the last senior sculpture course, you must present your work to the faculty for a senior exit review.
+At the end of your sophomore year, sculpture faculty members will review your portfolio to monitor your progress.
+Before graduation, usually during the last senior sculpture course, you must present your work as part of a senior exit review.